-Community investments rather than punishment have been proposed as an alternative strategy to reduce neighborhood crime (Krivo, 2014; Sharkey, 2018; Vélez and Lyons, 2014).
-Public and non-profit programs targeting high-risk individuals and areas with a clear nexus to crime-reducing components have shown promising results (Blattman et al., 2017; Branas et al., 2018; Chalfin et al., 2022; Heller, 2014; Sharkey et al., 2017).
-The role of private investments in reducing crime is unclear due to a misalignment between private and social benefits and liquidity constraints.
-Banks can help to overcome such barriers and play a role against crime by bringing external resources to the neighborhoods (Vélez and Richardson, 2012; Velez et al., 2012).
-They are a source of credit for myriad activities (Allen et al., 2008).
-One of them is providing home mortgages.
+Community investments have been proposed as a strategy to reduce neighborhood crime (Krivo, 2014; Sharkey, 2018; Vélez and Lyons, 2014).
+Public and non-profit neighborhood programs have shown promising results in decreasing criminal activity (Branas et al., 2018; Chalfin et al., 2022; Heller, 2014; Sharkey et al., 2017).
+The role of private investments in influencing public safety is less clear.
+The misalignment between private and social benefits can lead to the underprovision of local investments.
+In addition, liquidity constraints can make several investments unfeasible without external support.
+Banks can bridge this gap as they are a source of credit for myriad activities (Allen et al., 2008).
+They can influence crime by lending external resources to the neighborhood (Velez et al., 2012).